Hello. My name is Todd Vogts. I am a journalist and writer from Kansas, the heartland of America, and I am proud of that

 It was a weird story, but it was the start of my writing career, which is a career I love.
 While I continue to write fiction (I’m a published author with my debut novel being “Murder at St. Alfanus“), my energies focus on journalism, specifically online and multimedia journalism.

 I am so thankful for all the opportunities I have had, and I attribute my successes to the loving support of my family and friends.
-I got married to my lovely, smart and talented wife in July 2015.
+I got married to my lovely, smart, and talented wife in July 2015.
 We had our first child, a daughter, in September 2017.
+Our second child, a son, debuted in February 2020.
 Family and friends are very important to me.
 They always come first.
 Without them, none of this would possible.

 I like to lead a busier life.
 I hate being bored.
 Of course, I do enjoy a little downtime when I get to ride my motorcycle around the state.
 It’s even better when my wife rides along.
 When I’m not on my motorcycle, I like to volunteer for different events (Relay for Life in two counties and the American Legion Boys State of Kansas, for example).